Skip to main content

 Selling a Horse in AustraliaConsumer Laws (applicable to sales in business or trade)

-Consumer laws place onerous duties on sellers, particularly those in business or trade, and provide wide-ranging rights to purchasers, particularly in relation to horses purchased for personal, domestic or household use.
-Contracting out of the many consumer guarantees is not possible (for example, those contained in the Australian Consumer Law (“ACL”)) .
+Australia’s consumer laws impose strict duties on sellers, particularly those operating in trade or commerce, and provide wide-ranging rights to buyers of horses purchased for personal, domestic or recreational use.
+Contracting out of these guarantees — such as those under the Australian Consumer Law (“ACL”) — is not permitted.

-Each state and territory has adopted the ACL (for example Part 2 of the Fair Trading Act 1987 in New South Wales).
+Each state and territory has adopted the ACL (for example, see Part 2 of the Fair Trading Act 1987 (NSW)).

 Sale of Goods Act (various provisions apply to business sales)

-The Sale of Goods Act 1923 (NSW) also imposes strict conditions on sellers.
-When the purpose of a horse is disclosed, it must also be fit for this purpose.
-Provided the purchaser relies on the seller’s skill or judgment.
-In this case, the seller must be in the business of supplying horses.
+The Sale of Goods Act 1923 (NSW) also imposes implied conditions on sellers in certain business sales.
+When the buyer makes known the purpose for which a horse is required and relies on the seller’s skill or judgment, the horse must be fit for that purpose (section 19(1)).

 Contract between Seller and Buyer (applicable to sales in business and trade)